ApoorvaSrinivasa/Visualizing-crime-figures-in-Baltimore-using-Tableau/README.md

-# CS498 Data Visualisation Project
+# CS498 Data Visualization Project

 ## How do the crime figures look like in the city of Baltimore?